Shadow Experience

 Chris Moore coordinates all shadow requests.

-He is the only contact regarding shadow requests and you should contact and confirm with him AT LEAST TWO DAYS PROIR to your requested shadow day.
+He is the only contact regarding shadow requests, and you should contact and confirm with him AT LEAST TWO DAYS PROIR to your requested shadow day.

-1. Choose the day you want to shadow (allowing at least two days notice).
+1. Choose the day you want to shadow (allowing at least two days’ notice).

-2. Email Chris at [email protected] and cc [email protected] with your request.
+2. Email Chris at [email protected]

-3. Await confirmation of approval fromChrisf – please be patient.
+3. Await confirmation of approval from Chris – please be patient.

-4. Once approved, sign-up as a candidate using the online schedule at: nsnsp.org
+4. Once approved, sign up as a candidate using the online schedule at: nsnsp.org

-5. If needed, Chris may be reached at 650-464-4444, but please respect his time.
+5. If needed, Chris may be reached on 650-464-4444, but please respect his time.

 Rules